|

 Registers and strings

 Much mm behavior can be configured by registers and strings.
-A
+The

 .nr ident [±]n [i]